shellscape/mocha-chrome/README.md

     --log-level                 Specify a log level; trace, debug, info, warn, error --mocha                     A JSON string representing a config object to pass to Mocha --no-colors                 Disable colors in Mocha's output
-    --old-and-busted            Take pity upon users of old-node.
-This option will run mocha-chrome under Node < 8 using @babel/register.
-Use at your own risk, and without support.
     --reporter                  Specify the Mocha reporter to use --timeout                   Specify the test startup timeout to use --version